Maximum 0-1 Timed Matching on Temporal Graphs: Finding a Maximum 0-1 Timed Matching for Temporal Graphs

-It can be observed that the overlapping number of any edge $e_{uv} \in \mathcal{E}$ is dependent on the degree of $u$ and $v$ in $\mathcal{G}_U$.
-Thus, the average overlapping number $\mathcal{N}^*$ of edges in a temporal graph $\mathcal{G(V, E)}$ is also dependent on the degree of nodes in $\mathcal{G}_U$.
-This indicates that Algorithm \ref{alg:greedTM} produces a 0-1 timed matching with good approximation ratio for sparse graphs.
-The algorithm produces a 0-1 timed matching with good approximation ratio even when there exists a small number of edges for which the overlapping number is high if the average overlapping number per edge in $\mathcal{E}$ is small.
+It can be observed that the overlapping number of any edge $e_{uv} \in \mathcal{E}$ is dependent on the degree of $u$ and $v$ in the underlying graph $\mathcal{G}_U$.
+Thus, the average overlapping number $\mathcal{N}^*$ of edges in a temporal graph $\mathcal{G = (V, E)}$ is also dependent on the degree of vertices in $\mathcal{G}_U$.
+This indicates that this algorithm produces a 0-1 timed matching with good approximation ratio for sparse graphs.
+The algorithm produces a 0-1 timed matching with good approximation ratio even when there exists a small number of edges for which the overlapping number is high if the average overlapping number of the edge in $\mathcal{E}$ is small.